ionic-team/ionic-docs/static/usage/v7/theming/manual-dark-mode/react/main_tsx.md

     document.body.classList.toggle('dark', shouldAdd);
   };

-  // Check/uncheck the toggle and update the theme based on the initial
-  // value of the prefers-color-scheme media query const initializeDarkTheme = (matches: boolean) => {
+  // Check/uncheck the toggle and update the theme based on isDark const initializeDarkTheme = (isDark: boolean) => {
-    setThemeToggle(matches);
-    toggleDarkTheme(matches);
+    setThemeToggle(isDark);
+    toggleDarkTheme(isDark);
   };

   useEffect(() => {
     // Use matchMedia to check the user preference const prefersDark = window.matchMedia('(prefers-color-scheme: dark)');

-    initializeDarkTheme(prefersDark.matches);
+    // Initialize the dark theme based on the initial
+    // value of the prefers-color-scheme media query initializeDarkTheme(prefersDark.matches);

     // Listen for changes to the prefers-color-scheme media query